mastodon/documentation/content/en/spec/oauth.md

 {{< page-relref ref="methods/oauth#revoke" caption="POST /oauth/revoke" >}}

+## OAuth 2 Security Considerations

+### Proof Key for Code Exchange (PKCE) {#pkce}

+When performing an OAuth 2 [authorization code flow]({{< relref ref="methods/oauth#authorize" >}}), there is an additional security mechanism that you can employ to increase the security of the authorization code when the user is redirected back to your application.
+This is known as Proof Key for Code Exchange, or PKCE (pronounced pixie), and is supported by Mastodon 4.3.0 and above.

+We recommend, inline with [OAuth 2 Security Best Current Practices](https://www.ietf.org/archive/id/draft-ietf-oauth-security-topics-27.html#name-pkce), to use PKCE with the Authorization Code flow for both confidential clients and public clients.

+{{< caption-link url="https://oauth.net/2/pkce/" caption="Learn more about PKCE on the OAuth.net website" >}}

+### State Parameter {#state-parameter}

+When performing an OAuth 2 [authorization code flow]({{< relref ref="methods/oauth#authorize" >}}), you can  use the [`state` parameter](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.1) of the Authorization endpoint to prevent mix-up and cross site request forgery attacks.
+This parameter is returned back to your server unchanged via the redirect URI upon completion of the OAuth Authorization Code flow.

+It is also possible to use this parameter to passthrough arbitrary information to your server via the Authorization Code flow.
+If you use the `state` parameter, it is recommended that you compare or validate the state value before finishing the authorization code flow (i.e., exchanging the authorization code for an access token).

 ## Common gotchas {#gotchas}

 - When registering an application using Mastodon's REST API, there is a `scopes` parameter.
 When interfacing with OAuth endpoints, you must use the `scope` parameter instead, and this parameter's value must be a subset of the `scopes` registered with the app.
 You cannot include anything that wasn't in the original set.